Lack of control over alcohol, due to anger/stress and underlying anxiety.

 In such a case where the reasons for drinking are unknown, drinking can be viewed as a form of 'acting out'.
 That is, expression of an underlying feeling that is not fully conscious and gets expressed in behaviour.

-I believe this is to be common to all 'addictive behaviours' in that they are driven by processes that we do not experience as consciously as the other choices we make in life.
+I believe this is to be common to all 'addictive behaviours' in that they are driven by mental and emotional processes that operate below normal conscious day to day awareness.

 Making the decision to go to Edward for help with my drinking has definitely been the best decision for me to have taken.